top of page

 Blacks

-One possible violation is their repeated acts of racism.
+One possible violation is regarding their repeated acts of racism.
 Normally, racism by itself is not grounds for dismissal since it's just an opinion, however, racism to the degree that the Black population has committed over the years has been excessive in nature, and contrary to being an American citizen.

-Supporting those who resist arrest rather than law enforcement is a violation that requires all individuals to uphold the law, not favor those who violate it.
+To support those who resist arrest rather than law enforcement violates the terms of citizenship that requires all individuals to uphold the law.
 The issue of excessive force by law enforcement, whether justified or not, is a secondary matter.

-Overall, the Black population's racism and unruly behavior has repeatedly violated the terms of citizenship in America.
+Overall, the Black population's racism and unruly behavior has repeatedly violated the terms of citizenship in this country.
 To be a citizen is to uphold and respect the laws of the nation.
-To those who do not act accordingly, even if it means ruling against an entire population, such conduct is in violation of citizenship, and justifies their dismissal.
+To those who do not act accordingly, even if it means ruling against an entire ethnic population for repeated offenses, such conduct is in violation of the terms of citizenship and justifies dismissal.

 Muslims